DELAWARE ART MUSEUM – Sunday Matinee & Film Discussion

 During the years before Shelly Reuben‘s first book was published, she worked at various advertising agencies in New York City, and experienced first-hand the excitement and drama of life as it is portrayed in The Best of Everything.
 In this 1959 movie, three ambitious Manhattan women contend with romantic disappointments, office politics, and the threat that their dreams for a fulfilling career will be cut short by marriage, children, and inertia.

-Inspired by Mac Conner’s illustrations portraying American style and culture in The Original Mad Man exhibition at the Delaware Art Musuem, this screening and talk will draw comparisons between Conner’s imagery of women and the lifestyle, fashion, and careers of women featured in the film.
-Free.
+Inspired by Mac Conner’s illustrations portraying American style and culture in The Original Mad Man exhibition at the Delaware Art Musuem, this lighthearted talk and screening will draw comparisons between Conner’s imagery of women and the lifestyle, fashion, and careers of women featured in the film.
+FREE.

 LOCATION: Delaware Art Museum